sohale/sohale.github.io/pages/reinvented.md

 # Things I re-invented
 and later I realised are already invented:

-## Genuinely invented
-but later realised they were invented or re-invented
+I first genuinely invented the following items on this page, but later realised they were invented (or re-invented)

 ### Computer Engineering/Science
 * awk (A cascadable grep/awk/sed -like tool set for DOS (without being aware of them in Unix)